 Mesolithic Deeside volunteer Irvine Ross has been working on scatter plots of the finds so far including those of people collecting flints around the Dee over the last few decades to flints recovered during last winter's fieldwalking.
 He will be adding flints as we find them.

 If you know of any collections that we do not know about or are not on these maps then please let us know.

 We can now add our information to the data collected in earlier surveys.
 These include; the excellent work by the Over Fifties Archaeological Research Society (OFARS) in 2008-2011, Sheila Duthie in 2000-2017, Dr Jane Kenney in 1993 and Dr J C Grieve in 1992-1995.
-With all the data collated the density of the finds in some fields is very much increased.
 It is obvious that the densest scatters are in the fields at Nethermills at Crathes and East Park at Drumoak.
 The number of find spots makes it hard to distinguish where exactly in the field is the highest concentration.
 Click Here for a larger image.

 To overcome this problem we can get the computer to generate a density "Heatmap" showing where the really intense concentrations of finds are located.
 This is the one for Nethermills.
 Click Here for a larger Image.

 And this is the one for East Park.
 Click Here for a larger image.

 So far we have concentrated on the area around Crathes but what about the wider picture?